The Andreia Philosophy

 E-book | Hardcover | Audiobook

-In the 1920’s, the Osage Indian nation in Oklahoma were one of the richest people in America; after they found liquid gold beneath their feet – oil.
+In the 1920’s, the Osage Indian nation in Oklahoma were one of the richest people in America after they found liquid gold beneath their feet – oil.

 Life was wonderful.
 Mansions were built, exotic cars parked outside, college tuition of children paid four times over.
+Until the Osage began slowly dying from assassination.
+Many investigators were murdered.
+Everyone wanted oil.

 Notable Passages

-- As Sherlock Holmes famously said, “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.”
+• As Sherlock Holmes famously said, “When you have eliminated the impossible, whatever remains, however improbable, must be the truth.”

-- “Stores gone, post office gone, train gone, school gone, oil gone, boys and girls gone—only thing not gone is graveyard and it git bigger.”
+• “Stores gone, post office gone, train gone, school gone, oil gone, boys and girls gone—only thing not gone is graveyard and it git bigger.”

 Hit Makers | Derek Thompson